 Real-time communications among a group often require a high-degree of facilitation to keep the conversation going or to keep it from spiraling out of control.
-A lot of pre-planning is also often necessary to get all of the participants together at the same time, to set the agenda, to make sure everyone understands the agenda and protocol before the meeting, etc. This can be time-intensive, and many nonprofit organizations lack both the time and expertise to undertake these steps.
+A lot of planning is also often necessary to get all of the participants together at the same time, to set the agenda, to make sure everyone understands the agenda and protocol before the meeting, etc. This can be time-intensive, and many nonprofit organizations lack both the time and expertise to undertake these steps.

-These tools require that participants have an excellent understanding of how the technology works, and a high comfort level in using it.
+These tools require that participants have an good understanding of how the technology works, and a high comfort level in using it.
 If a volunteer has a bad experience trying to use one of these tools for the first time, he or she is going to be very reluctant to try it again in the future.

 Email-based and web-based discussion groups often have a much higher percentage of lurkers (people who read but don't post) than real-time tools.
 Having 1000 people on an email-based group is usually not overwhelming, because only a small percentage of them may actually post frequently -- the rest will lurk or post infrequently -- and members won't all post at the same time.
 Having 1000 people on a chat, however, can quickly become overwhelming, because most of the participants will try to engage in conversation.

 Experiment with a synchronous communication tool in informal situations, again and again, before you launch an "official" event.
-Your goal is that a tool works for everyone, is inclusive, and is popular and pervasive among volunteers
+Your goal is that a tool works for everyone, is inclusive, and is popular and pervasive among volunteers.

 A successful real-time online interaction with a group takes more than participants -- you will also need people filling these roles: